 Insulators like this plastic cup will hold the charge and cannot be grounded and “conduct” the charge away.

-Insulators can only be controlled by doing the following within an EPA:
+Insulators can only be controlled by doing the following within the ESD Protected Area (EPA):

 When none of the above is possible, the insulator is termed “process essential” and therefore neutralisation using an ioniser should become a necessary part of the ESD control program.

 Examples of some common process essential insulators are: